numtel/beach-report-lite/README.md

 While, of course, the results table is rendered using an HTML `<table>` element, the form's fieldset is as well, in order to provide a columnar layout between the field labels and the fields themselves.
 This is the simplest way to ensure that the input fields line up vertically in a column.

+When printing the search results, the header row on the table is repeated if the results span more than one page.

 ### HTML input validation attributes

 ```html